UniMelbHumanRoboticsLab/CANOpenRobotController/doc/3.Software/CustomApplication.md

 > States are refered to by their name (e.g. "standing") which must be unique and not empty.
 > The order in which states are created does not matter (except to define the initial state if setInitState is not used).

+Whithin every state, you have access to a number of useful information:
+ - `running()` will return the time the current state has been running for in seconds
+ - `dt()` will return the latest samping time (how many seconds did the last iteration took).
+It should be very close to the app sampling time.
+ - `iterations()` will return the current state iteration number
+ - You will generally pass a pointer to your platform/robot to every state and be able to access it.

 ### Events and transitions

 Events are used to trigger transitions from one state to another.
 They could be based on a sensor trigger, timer, internale state...